PGI 216.1 -SELECTING CONTRACT TYPES

 PGI 216.104 Factors in selecting contract type.

-See the policy tab for Principal Director, Defense Pricing and Contracting memorandum dated April 1, 2016, entitled “Guidance on Using Incentive and Other Contract Types,” when selecting and negotiating the most appropriate contract type for a given procurement.
+See the policy tab for Principal Director, Defense Pricing, Contracting, and Acquisition Policy memorandum dated April 1, 2016, entitled “Guidance on Using Incentive and Other Contract Types,” when selecting and negotiating the most appropriate contract type for a given procurement.

 PGI 216.104-70 Research and development.